SmartB-Dev-Team/erpnext-site/README.md

  "db_port": 3306
 }
 ```
+3. **Fire it up**
-3. **After installation and configuration now you can run this command to start ERPNext on your machine, look for 'Running on ip:host', you can follow that url to access the system
+After installation and configuration now you can run this command to start ERPNext on your machine, look for 'Running on ip:host', you can follow that url to access the system
 ```bash
 bench start
 ```